salcedoe/MtMdocs/docs/volumeProcessing/medVolumeViewer.md

 ## Overlaying Label and Intensity Volumes

-Label Maps (or segmentation volumes) can be added as additional elements to the volume rendering.
+Label Maps (aka segmentation volumes) can be added as additional elements to the volume rendering.
 To overlay the label map on the intensity volumes, you need to load both the intensity volume and the label map into the Viewer App.

 ### Add volumes